+The Trustee recognises that they have responsibility as an institutional investor to promote high standards of stewardship in relation to the assets that the Scheme invests in.
 The Trustee will continue to engage with its investment managers to ensure visibility of voting and engagement improves, including greater detail on the specific ESG issues prioritised (including climate risk) and the impacts that have been achieved.
 The Trustee will monitor, assess, and ultimately hold investment managers to account to ensure that the assets of the Scheme are appropriately invested.